Dylan Mangel, Extension Plant Pathologist

 Pathogen

-Brown stem rot is caused by the fungus Phialophora gregata.
-The fungus survives in plant residue on which spores are produced from precolonized woody stem tissue.
+Brown stem rot (BSR) is caused by the fungus Cadophora gregata.
+The fungus survives in plant residue on which spores are produced from pre-colonized woody stem tissue.
 Infected plant residue is thought to be the main source of spread for the fungus.
 Infections occur through the roots and lower stem early in the season and the mycelium grows upward in the water-conducting xylem vessels.
-Water and nutrient flow is thus inhibited because the mycelium plugs the xylem vessels.
+Water and nutrient flow are inhibited because the mycelium plugs the xylem vessels.

 Disease Symptoms

-Symptoms of brown stem rot typically do not occur until mid- to late-reproductive stages (R5).
-Infected plants may not show visible symptoms other than premature death which may be confused with early maturity or dry weather.
-Brown stem rot can produce both foliar or stem symptoms.
-Splitstems of infected plants reveal internal browning of the pith and vascular tissue.
+Symptoms of brown stem rot typically do not occur until mid- to late reproductive stages (R5).
+Infected plants may not show visible symptoms other than premature death, which may be confused with early maturity or dry weather.
+Brown stem rot can produce both foliar and stem symptoms.
+Split stems of infected plants reveal internal browning of the pith and vascular tissue.
 Pith discoloration starts at the base of the stem and moves upward to the nodes and progresses into the internodal tissues during the growing season.

 Later in the season, infected plants may wilt and show external browning on the lower part of the stem.
 Severely diseased plants may lodge.
 Leaf symptoms may resemble high temperature "scorch" or drought stress.
 Leaves on infected plants may develop interveinal chlorotic (yellowish) blotches.
 Tissue between the veins dies and turns brown, whereas tissue adjacent to veins remains green and is the last to die.
 This foliar symptom can be confused with sudden death syndrome.
 Eventually all leaves will curl and die and will remain attached for some time after death.
 Foliar symptoms will not develop if air temperatures are high during the R3-R4 growth stages.
 Field distribution will typically be patches or packets of plants being affected.